Krutoy242/lostuser/readme.md

     > ```

 4. A big first letter with a dot `.` can be used without the dot.
+    1. First, bug letter would be indexed.
+    2. If not found, anything that start with this big letter.
+    3. Lastly, anything that start with lowercased first letter.
     > ```lua
     > -- Same pointers
     > robot.use == R.use == Ruse == Ru